yugandharc9/modifymosquittoremotely/README.md

 # PrimeMQ
 PrimeMQ is MQTT cloud web service built in Django,Fabric.

-We are sharing mosquitto configurations on remote servers distriburtely.
+We are sharing mosquitto configurations on remote servers distributedly.

+Prequisites:
+Django
+Fabric
+Celery